MDF Doors & Panels

 MDF doors and MDF panels are extremely versatile and, because we manufacture all our doors and panels in-house we can offer made-to-measure solutions.

-These are made from 18mm MDF 22mm MDF and 25mm MDF in all our styles of doors.
+These are made from 18mm MDF, and 22mm MDF in all our styles of doors.

 We use moisture resistant MDF which is an ideal material for moisture rich environments making it the perfect choice for replacement kitchen doors and bathroom cupboard doors.
 MR MDF also has better qualities for paint finishes than standard MDF ensuring the product looks great and you can use any paint finish you like.

 To give you some idea of what you can do with MDF doors and panels, we've given you some examples below to demonstrate how flexible this material is.
 If however you can't find what you are looking for please contact us or, if you are local to Huntingdon, why not pop in and see us?
 We are close to the A1 and A14 so we're easy to get to from Cambridge and Peterborough too.

 If you want to get a price don't forget you can use our online quotation system.
 Simply enter in your dimensions and get a price.

 - Manor House MDF Kitchen door with rounded edges.